-Frequency of monitoring How far into the future are risks considered?
-Comment Row 1 Six-monthly or more frequently 3 to 6 years Respective geographical area within: South Africa Kenya Cameroon The reporting is done as Divisional, Country Specific, Business Unit and Total Group.
-Risks are considered for all areas where Tiger Brands manufacturing sites are present.
+How far into the future Comment

+monitoring are risks considered?

+Row 1 Six-monthly or more frequently Risks are considered for all areas where Tiger Brands manufacturing and distribution sites are located.
 On a quarterly basis the Risk and Sustainability Committee review the identified risks and ensure that mitigation plans are still relevant or rework these where applicable.
 Sustainability is always considered in business decision making and is included in all capex documents.
-A risk register and materiality matrix are tools used and managed internally.
+A risk register and materiality matrix are tools used and managed internally incorporating climate related risks.